Mask-Align: Self-Supervised Neural Word Alignment

 \subsection{Analysis}

-\textbf{Prediction \& Alignment} We analyze the relevance between the correctness of word-level prediction and alignment.
-Specifically, we consider the following four cases: correct prediction and alignment (cPcA), correct prediction and wrong alignment (cPwA), same to wPcA and wPwA.
-We regard a word as correctly predicted if any of its subwords are correct.
-For words with more than one possible alignment, we consider it as correctly aligned if one possible alignment is matched.
-The results are shown in Figure \ref{fig:pred_align}.
-Our masked method has higher prediction accuracy, and significantly reduces the alignment error caused by wrong predictions.

-\textbf{Removing End Punctuation} To further investigate the performance of leaky attention, we test an extraction method that excludes some of the influence of attractor tokens.
-To be specific, we remove the attention weights on the end punctuation of a source sentence.
-In our preliminary experiments, when the source sentence contains an end punctuation, it will be treated as the attractor token in most cases.
-Therefore removing it will alleviate the impact of attractor tokens to a certain extent.
-Table \ref{tb:punc} shows the compared results.
-When we use leaky attention, the removal of end punctuation brings no improvement on alignment quality.
-However, when we test the model without leaky attention, removing end punctuation obtains gains by 7.7 AER points.
+\textbf{Removing End Punctuation} To further investigate the performance of leaky attention, we tested an extraction method that excludes the attention weights on the end punctuation of a source sentence.
+The reason behind this is that when the source sentence contains the end punctuation, it will act as the collector in most cases.
+Therefore removing it will alleviate the effect of collectors to a certain extent.
+Table \ref{tb:punc} shows the comparison results.
+For vanilla attention, removing end punctuation obtains a gain of 7.7 AER points.